 Largemouth bass seek out shallow, near-shore areas for their spawning and commonly prefer water depths between 1 and 4 feet.

-They mostly spawn over hard ground such as sand, gravel, or mud.
-If any type of cover or structure accompanies those bottom features, you’ll most likely find spawning bass there!
+They mostly spawn over hard bottom types such as sand, gravel, or mud.
+If any type of cover accompanies those bottom features, you’ll most likely find spawning bass there!

 - Rock piles